SomeOddCodeGuy/WilmerAI/Docs/_User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

   complaints or problems that have voiced on various boards.
 Feedback is welcome.
   > Again this is expensive and thinks a lot.
 It's very slow.

-### Step 3: Go to the [endpoints folder](../../Public/Configs/Endpoints) and find the folder for the user you chose.
+### Step 3: Go to the [endpoints folder](../../../Public/Configs/Endpoints) and find the folder for the user you chose.

 ### Step 4: Update all the endpoint files.

-For single or dual model users this won't be too painful, but for the assistants it's going to suck.
-Sorry in advance.

-There are a few examples here: [Example Endpoints](../../Public/Configs/Endpoints/_example-endpoints).
+There are a few examples here: [Example Endpoints] (../../../Public/Configs/Endpoints/_example-endpoints).
 You can straight copy the values of those and paste them into the endpoints of the user you want to use, then tweak as needed.

 When looking at the file, here is a breakdown of what to change:

 * `modelNameForDisplayOnly`- Can ignore that
 * `endpoint` - IP Address and port of your LLM API, like you'd normally put in SillyTavern
-* `apiTypeConfigFileName` - The name of [one of these files](../../Public/Configs/ApiTypes) in the ApiTypes folder.
+* `apiTypeConfigFileName` - The name of [one of these files] (../../../Public/Configs/ApiTypes) in the ApiTypes folder.
   Pick the one that matches your backend.
 If using Ollama, I recommend `OllamaApiGenerate`.
 If using Kobold, then `KoboldCpp`. `Open-AI-API` is OpenAI chat completions, and `OpenAI-Compatible-Completions` is v1/completions.
 * `maxContextTokenSize` - Context size you loaded the model with
 * `modelNameToSendToAPI` - If you are using Ollama, this must match the name of the model you loaded.
 For anything else, it doesn't matter.
-* `promptTemplate` - The [file name of the Prompt template](../../Public/Configs/PromptTemplates) for the LLM you're using.
+* `promptTemplate` - The [file name of the Prompt template] (../../../Public/Configs/PromptTemplates) for the LLM you're using.
 Chances are there's already a template in there for what you need, but you can add more in there if you need.
 They are pretty similar to how SillyTavern does its templates.
 * `addGenerationPrompt` - Likely safe to just leave this as true.
 Almost every model I've used likes this.

-### Step 5: Pop over to your [user file](../../Public/Configs/Users) and tweak a few things
+### Step 5: Pop over to your [user file] (../../../Public/Configs/Users) and tweak a few things

 There's lots of stuff in here, but for a quick start you don't really need to look at a lot of it.